Funny Girl (film): Critical reception

-Variety said Streisand makes "a marked impact" and continued, "The saga of the tragi-comedienne Fanny Brice of the ungainly mien and manner, charmed by the suave card-sharp Nicky Arnstein, is perhaps of familiar pattern, but it is to the credit of all concerned that it plays so convincingly."
+Variety wrote Streisand makes "a marked impact...The saga of the tragi-comedienne Fanny Brice of the ungainly mien and manner, charmed by the suave card-sharp Nicky Arnstein, is perhaps of familiar pattern, but it is to the credit of all concerned that it plays so convincingly."

-Jan Dawson of The Monthly Film Bulletin wrote, "The story of the actress whose dramatic rise from rags to riches is accompanied by the discovery that suffering lies on the flip-side of success has provided the basis of many an American musical.
+Jan Dawson of The Monthly Film Bulletin wrote "The story of the actress whose dramatic rise from rags to riches is accompanied by the discovery that suffering lies on the flip-side of success has provided the basis of many an American musical.
 But William Wyler manages to transcend the clichés of the genre and create—largely through Barbra Streisand's characterisation of Fanny Brice—a dramatic comedy in which the musical numbers illustrate the public aspect of the star's life without once interrupting the narrative."

 David Parkinson of Empire rated the film four out of five stars in a retrospective review and called it "one of those films where it doesn't really matter what gets written here – you will have made your mind up about Babs one way or the other, but for the rare uninitiated, this is a fine introduction to her talents."
 It is Funny Girl that made Streisand a movie star, although it also gave her the reputation for being perfectionist and 'difficult'.
 According to film historian Jeanine Basinger, this film helped Streisand to be regarded as a "funny girl" in her own way, and not another actress who played Fanny Brice.

-Awards and nominations
+Awards and honors

-Funny Girl garnered eight Academy Award nominations, ultimately winning Streisand an Oscar as Best Actress for her film debut.
-In an Academy Award upset that has never been repeated, Streisand's win was a tie vote with Katherine Hepburn, who also won Best Actress for A Lion in Winter.
-Along with Columbia's other Best Picture nominee and eventual winner Oliver!, the studio secured a combined total of nineteen Academy Award nominations, the most nominations for musicals from one studio in a year.
+Funny Girl garnered 8 Academy Award nominations, with Streisand winning Best Actress for her film debut.
+In an Academy Award rarity that has never been repeated, Streisand's win was a tie vote with Katharine Hepburn, who also won for The Lion in Winter at the 41st Academy Awards.
+Along with Columbia's other Best Picture nominee and eventual winner Oliver!, the studio secured a combined total of 19 Academy Award nominations, the most nominations for musicals from one studio in a year.
 Streisand won Best Actress at the Golden Globe Awards, while Funny Girl garnered three additional nominations.

 Home media

-The film was released on region 1 DVD on October 23, 2001.
-A Blu-ray edition released on April 30, 2013 with the same bonus material as the DVD.
-The Blu-ray was concurrent with Streisand's then-recent film, The Guilt Trip.
+A newly restored transfer of the film was released on DVD on October 23, 2001.
+A Blu-ray edition released on April 30, 2013, with the same bonus material as the DVD.
+The Blu-ray was concurrent with Streisand's then recent film The Guilt Trip.
+The Criterion Collection released the film on Ultra HD Blu-ray and a remastered Blu-ray on November 19, 2024.